 The extra features are meh: the attenuation switch is fiddly, and the lanyard transfers rubbing noise straight into your ears.

-And so I’ve rejected the idea of earplugs, and got myself the most basic of 3M Peltor earmuffs.
+And so I’ve rejected the idea of earplugs for shooting, and got myself the most basic of 3M Peltor earmuffs.